vovalapshin/Ozone_shop_JS/README.md

-This is an example of shop functional on Javascript, webpack.
+This is an example of shop functional on Javascript using webpack.